 I felt surer and ‘steadier’ riding the bullet.
-(Just re-read this para – who said Bullet isn’t sexy?)
+(Re-read this para – who said Bullet isn’t sexy?)

 5. Not high-maintenance (unlike some of my other human friends).

 I have owned an Electra (not the best of Bullet models, I know) for 7 years now, and I haven’t had to spend much money on maintenance.
-The spares aren’t very expensive either.
+The spares aren’t costly either.

-6. Being part of clan; owning a conversation starter
+6. Being part of a clan; owning a conversation starter

 7. A Bullet isn’t an inanimate machine.

 A Bullet isn’t just all iron and steel put together.
 Bullet for me (and I suspect, for most of us Bullet owners) is a living, breathing, loyal friend.
 When I go on aimless rides with my son, he asks me where I am taking him.
 My reply, almost always, is: “I don’t know.
 Let us go where the ‘Bullet Man’ takes us”.
 Then I switch to a hoarse voice and detail out a route plan to him.
 When the Bullet Man takes over my body, I feel different – I become more adventurous and offbeat route plans come to me automatically.
 Plus, I sound cool.
 I love being a Bullet Man!